ihym/ngx-timeago/README.md

 #### Write your own clock

-The only required method to build your own clock, is `register` that must return an `Observable<any>`.
+The only required method to build your own clock, is `tick` that must return an `Observable<any>`.
 Whenever this observable emits, the timestamp will be updated, using your formatter (and intl, if available).

 ```ts
 import { TimeagoClock } from 'ngx-timeago';